First Time User? Sign Up Now

 Aspirin, ibuprofen, and naproxen are all nonsteroidal anti-inflammatory drugs (NSAIDs) and can relieve pain and inflammation.
 But only aspirin will reduce your risk for heart attack or stroke.
 Don't substitute ibuprofen or naproxen for aspirin.
 If you need to take an NSAID for a long time, talk with your doctor to see if it is safe for you.

-Other cholesterol medicines may be used along with or instead of statins.
+Other cholesterol medicines, such as ezetimibe, may be used along with a statin.

 Stable angina can often be controlled with medicine such as: